 Understanding different egg labels

 These days, there are just as many carton labels as there are nutrients in eggs.
 Starting from least optimal to most optimal (health-wise and living conditions of the chickens).
-Spoiler alert: when it comes to pasture raised eggs vs organic, pasture raised is wins.
+Spoiler alert: when it comes to pasture-raised eggs vs. organic, pasture-raised is won.

 These are standard eggs.
-These often have no special label and they comes from chickens raised in large, commercial farms.
-Their wings and beaks are often clipped, and they’re kept in small cages on top of one another.
+These often have no special label and come from chickens raised in large commercial farms.
+Their wings and beaks are often clipped and kept in small cages on top of one another.
 Due to these living conditions—and the fact that they come from commercial farms—these eggs are the most affordable.
-However, these are the least nutritionally dense and unfortunately, the most inhumane.
+However, these are the least nutritionally dense and, unfortunately, the most inhumane.